RudiCamilleri/mita/README.md

 ### iv.
 Running the smart contract using geth (not working):

-8. Simply double-click `run-local-blockchain.bat`.
+8. Simply double-click `run-geth.bat`.
 To re-run, simply close the current console window (or press Ctrl+Break, then 'Y' and Enter) and re-open.

 ## Additional Info